 – MA in Media Studies and Communications, Eötvös Loránd University, Budapest, Hungary, 2003-2008

 – Trinity College, Hartford, CT, studied political science, economics and international relations as a Kellner Scholar, 2006-2007

 – MA in English Language and Literature, Eötvös Loránd University, Budapest, Hungary, 2001-2006

 – Excel, MySQL, DocumentCloud, basic HTML & CSS, WordPress

 – Photography – take and edit photos for my foreign reporting

 Hungarian – native; English – fluent; French – working proficiency

-Lindy hop, running, biking.
+Lindy hop, balboa, charleston.
+Running, biking, hiking.
 Jane Austen, Salman Rushdie, Michael Ondaatje.
 Stephen Colbert, John Oliver, House of Cards.
-NPR, Wired, This American Life.
-Growing herbs, baking bread, cooking Indian food.
+This American Life, Reply All, S-Town.
+Growing herbs, reading recipes, cooking Indian food.